-Georgia massage parlor shootings leave 8 dead; man captured

-ATLANTA (AP) — Shootings at two massage parlors in Atlanta and one in the suburbs Tuesday evening left eight people dead, many of them women of Asian descent, authorities said.
-A 21-year-old man suspected in the shootings was taken into custody in southwest Georgia hours later after a manhunt, police said.
+Georgia Massage Parlor Shootings Leave 8 Dead; Man Captured

+- White House press secretary Jen Psaki said President Joe Biden has been briefed on the “horrific shootings” and administration officials have been in contact with the mayor's office and the FBI

+Police arrested 21-year-old Georgia man and said the motive wasn’t immediately known, though many of the victims were women of Asian descent.

-The attacks began around 5 p.m., when five people were shot at Youngs Asian Massage Parlor in a strip mall near a rural area in Acworth, about 30 miles (50 kilometers) north of Atlanta, Cherokee County Sheriff’s Office spokesman Capt.
+The attacks began Tuesday evening, when five people were shot at Youngs Asian Massage Parlor in Acworth, about 30 miles (50 kilometers) north of Atlanta, Cherokee County Sheriff’s Office spokesman Capt.
 Jay Baker said.
-Two people died at the scene and three were transported to a hospital where two of them also died, Baker said.
+Two people died at the scene, and three were taken to a hospital where two died, Baker said.

-Around 5:50 p.m., police in the Buckhead neighborhood of Atlanta, responding to a call of a robbery in progress, found three women dead from apparent gunshot wounds at Gold Spa.
-While they were at that scene, they learned of a call reporting shots fired at another spa across the street, Aromatherapy Spa, and found a woman who appeared to have been shot dead inside the business.
+About an hour later, police responding to a call about a robbery found three women dead from apparent gunshot wounds at Gold Spa in the Buckhead neighborhood of Atlanta.
+While there, the officers learned of a call reporting shots fired at another spa across the street, Aromatherapy Spa, and found a woman who appeared to have been shot dead.

 “It appears that they may be Asian,” Atlanta Police Chief Rodney Bryant said.

+Surveillance video recorded a man pulling up to the Acworth business about 10 minutes before the attack there, authorities said.
+The same car was spotted outside the Atlanta businesses.
+A manhunt was launched, and Robert Aaron Long, of Woodstock, was taken into custody in Crisp County, about 150 miles (240 kilometers) south of Atlanta, Baker said.

+Video evidence “suggests it is extremely likely our suspect is the same as Cherokee County’s, who is in custody,” Atlanta police said in a statement.
+Authorities haven't specified charges.

-South Korea’s Foreign Ministry said in statement Wednesday that its diplomats in Atlanta have confirmed from police that four of the victims who died were women of Korean descent.
-The ministry said the office of its Consulate General in Atlanta is trying to confirm the nationality of the women.
+South Korea’s Foreign Ministry said in statement Wednesday that its diplomats in Atlanta have confirmed with police that four of the victims who died were women of Korean descent.
+The ministry said its Consulate General in Atlanta is trying to confirm the nationality of the women.

+U.S. Secretary of State Antony Blinken, who is in South Korea meeting with Foreign Minister Chung Eui-yong, mentioned the killings during an opening statement.

+"We are horrified by this violence which has no place in America or anywhere,” he said, noting that four of the women were believed to be of Korean descent.

 The killings came amid a recent wave of attacks against Asian Americans that coincided with the spread of the coronavirus across the United States.